MizterB/RetroPie-Setup-Ubuntu/README.md

 - installing the latest nvidia driver
 - disabling screen blanking
 - changing the GRUB graphics mode to 1920x1080x32 for nicer splash (if supported)
+- removing “error: XDG_RUNTIME_DIR not set in the environment” CLI error when exiting Retroarch from the RetroPie Setup screen within ES
 - final apt update/upgrade and cleanup unneeded packages (autoremove)
 - offer to reboot once last function is completed
 - fix permissions function which catches any potential snags where folders or files under $USER_HOME may get owned by root.